 - Image.
 Uploads a picture to the editor.
 You can use images from your PC or Google Drive, take a picture from a webcam, specify a URL, or use the search engine.

 - Actions.
 A tab with useful tools: grouping, aligning, rotating, and saving.

 There’s also the WordArt tool, which creates text with fill and outlines.

 By the way, Google Docs is set to Impact font.
 That means you can create memes in a couple of clicks to liven up boring content.
 Upload a picture, add WordArt text, and save.
 It’s very convenient.

-Perhaps it’s easier to answer the question of what Google Docs can’t be useful for.
-You can do almost everything in it that you can do in MS Word: prepare articles for your blog, write reports, make to-do lists.
-You can create a basket document in which you can dump everything useful that you find on the Internet.
+Perhaps it’s easier to answer what Google Docs can’t be helpful for.
+You can do almost everything in it that you can do in MS Word: prepare articles for your blog, write reports, and make to-do lists.
+You can create a basket document in which you can dump everything valuable that you find on the Internet.

-With the built-in graphical editor, you can quickly create captioned pictures – no more need for an online meme editor.
+With the built-in graphical editor, you can quickly create captioned pictures without needing an online meme editor.

-Google Docs saves you from having to constantly send a bunch of files to colleagues and clients.
+Google Docs saves you from constantly sending files to colleagues and clients.
 You send a link or an invoice, and that’s it.
-If someone absolutely needs a Docx or pdf-document, they can download it themselves.
+Anyone who needs a Docx or PDF document can download it themselves.